The Writing On The Wall - Marilyn

 and want to break through your own glass ceiling (or whatever your

 limits may be), this is the book for you.”

 Review by Jamie Michele for Readers’

-shooting star continued to rise and illuminate he Manhattan skyline she so dearly loves.
+while her shooting star continued to rise and illuminate the

 And honestly, if you can get a teenage girl to smile you’re knocking it